matrix-org/matrix-appservice-bridge/HOWTO.md

 # Setup a new project
 Create a new directory and run `npm init` to generate a `package.json` file after answering some questions.
-Run `npm install matrix-appservice-bridge` to install the bridge library, and `matrix-appservice` to install the AS library.
+Run `npm install matrix-appservice-bridge` to install the bridge library, `request` to make sending HTTP requests easier and `matrix-appservice` to install the AS library.
 Create a file `index.js` which we'll use to write logic for the bridge.
 ```
 $ npm init
 $ npm install matrix-appservice-bridge
 $ npm install matrix-appservice
+$ npm install request
 $ touch index.js
 ```